expresspigeon/blog/src/content/blog/posts/2018/delight-customers-with-emojis-in-subject-lines.md

-I was on the train into work the other day, and it was standing room only.
+:two_women_holding_hands: I was on the train into work the other day, and it was standing room only.

 I love people-watching on my commute.
 I was looking around at all the faces tilted town towards phone screens, eyes scanning.